jessicarush/javascript-notes/document_object_model.md

-document.getElementsByClassName('js-nav btn')  // returns a live HTMLCollection document.querySelector('li.js-nav');           // returns the first match only document.querySelectorAll('.js-nav');          // returns a static NodeList
+document.getElementsByClassName('js-nav btn')  // returns a live HTMLCollection document.querySelector('li.js-nav');           // returns the first match only document.querySelectorAll('.js-nav');          // returns a static NodeList document.documentElement      // returns to root element of the document: <html>
 ```

 Note you don't have to search the whole document.
 You can use these methods to search within a specific element too. `getElementById` is the only one of these methods that is always called on `document` because ids are unique, there's no need to search a specific element.